Skip to:

 • Professional programmes in the City Law School all include modules in legal ethics.

-City initiatives
+City St George's initiatives

 We do research and teaching to develop and disseminate our knowledge on social responsibility.
 We demonstrate facts and expert views to influence business practices.
 We embed ethics and socially responsible initiatives within our undergraduate and postgraduate teaching to develop the next generation of City professionals, i.e. our students.